paulschnetzer/next-js-ecommerce-store/README.md

 ## Description

-This is a Fullstack Project where you can buy coffee.
-There are a total of 5 Pages involved
+This is a fullstack project where you can buy coffee and involves a total of 5 pages

 1. Landing Page
-2. dynamic Productpages for the 6 Coffees
+2. Dynamic Product pages for the 6 Coffees
-3. a checkout where you can see your order/total Price and can chancel orders
+3. A checkout where you can see your order/total Price and can cancel orders
-4. a payment Page where you need to enter your personal Information (payment and shipping) to continue
+4. A payment Page where you need to enter your personal Information (payment and shipping) to continue
-5. a thank you Page
+5. A thank you Page

 ## Technologies